saminiir/saminiir.github.io/_drafts/2016-06-21-installing-arch-linux-on-dell-xps-15.markdown

 $ mkfs.ext4 /dev/nvme0n1p2
 {% endhighlight %}

-{% highlight bash %}

-{% endhighlight %}

 # Disk encryption: LUKS

 Several methods for achieving full disk encryption are available.
 I chose to use LUKS (dm-crypt), since it is pretty standard and performant in Linux.
 LUKS utilizes block device encryption, meaning that it operates below the filesystem and everything written to the device is guaranteed to be encrypted.
 LUKS also adds ease-of-use into the key management.

 Utilizing full disk encryption is no panacea - you will still be vulnerable to e.g. cold boot attack[^cold-boot], bootloader malware and all other sorts of nasty things.
 And in the end, if your system is compromized while the disk encryption is unlocked, it is absolutely of no help at that point.
 I am planning a separate blog post on hardening the boot process.

 Encrypt your root partition.
 Choose a strong passphrase (I prefer the diceware[^diceware] method).
-Also notice, that cryptsetup requires an uppercased 'yes' for confirmation. :-)
+Also notice, that cryptsetup requires an uppercase 'yes' for confirmation. :-)

 {% highlight bash %}